OmarAglan/ArbSh/README.md

 ## Known Issues and Limitations (Current State)

 -   Parsing logic is still basic (e.g., only simple variable expansion, rudimentary redirection handling, no complex expression parsing).
--   Pipeline execution is sequential within statements, not concurrent.
--   Type conversion in parameter binding is limited.
+-   Type conversion in parameter binding is basic (relies on `TypeConverter` and `Convert.ChangeType`, no complex type handling like script blocks or hashtables).
+-   Parameter binding does not yet support named array parameters or advanced pipeline binding scenarios (e.g., binding specific properties of complex input objects without `ValueFromPipelineByPropertyName`).
--   Error handling is rudimentary.
+-   Error handling is rudimentary (basic exceptions caught, but no rich `ErrorRecord` objects like PowerShell).
 -   No Arabic language support (commands or text rendering) is implemented in the C# version yet.
+-   No external process execution support yet.
+-   No scripting features (variables are hardcoded in Parser).

 ## Conclusion